 The Patios del Orfebre opened in 2018 in the goldsmith's quarter of the Judería.
-The name references the craftsmen who historically worked these streets.
-The design is contemporary: whites and natural tones, pale wood, linen, stone — materials chosen to let the traditional architecture of the building read through rather than compete with it.
+The name references the craftsmen who historically worked these streets: silversmiths and goldsmiths whose workshops occupied the lanes around here for centuries.
+You can still see remnants of that craft history in the street names nearby.
+The building itself is a restored 19th-century townhouse; the renovation kept the original courtyard footprint and stone threshold while adding proper insulation and modern fixtures.
+The design is contemporary: whites and natural tones, pale wood, linen, stone.
+These materials were chosen to let the traditional architecture of the building read through rather than compete with it.
+The result is calm rather than sterile, which suits the neighbourhood well.

 The Rooms